 It’s a dense solid that turns silver’s generally shiny exterior into a darkened and dull one.

-Just because moisture doesn’t directly result in the rusting of silver - it’s a noble metal and therefore resistant to corrosion and oxidation in moist air - doesn’t mean that moisture’s role in tarnish can be ruled out entirely.
+But just because water doesn’t directly result in the rusting of silver, doesn’t mean moisture’s role in tarnish can be ruled out entirely.

 The Role of Moisture in Silver Tarnish

-If Silver (Ag) is a noble metal and therefore naturally resistant to corrosion and oxidation from moisture, how could moisture have any effect on tarnish?
+If silver (Ag) is a noble metal naturally resistant to corrosion and oxidation from water, how could moisture have any effect on tarnish?

 Great question!
 Here’s the answer: